 Thanks, Forest School Singapore!

+“We want to say how valuable this program is for my Son, Louis.
+He has been going to Forest school since last year and we see tremendous growth in him in the love of nature and park.
 Some people say we can’t protect what we don’t know.
 Our government has been driving initiative about being Green and protect the earth.
 We believe the first step for us is to introduce nature to our kids and all of us.
 We can’t protect the things we are not familiar.
 Familiarity breeds care.
 Care breeds Love.
 And it is the Love that we need in our community to save our planet earth.”

-– Charles (Sunbear Saturday, 2016 – 2019)
+– Charles, Father of Louis (Sunbear Saturday, 2016 – 2019)

 “My wife Annabel and I have known Coach Darren for 2 years and we have entrusted him to bring our son Thaddeus, together with many of his young buddies into the forest.
 Living in urbanized Singapore, apart from having had to “chiong sua” in army, many people’s childhoods are not spent in the forest.
 No one can deny the beauty of the forest – the smell of the rain hitting the soil, the warm rays of the sun on your face, the trees that grow majestically towards the sun and the many animals scurrying by to say hello.
 In recent years in Singapore, there are many programmes directly linked to curriculum, including outdoor class field trips to the many gardens all around Singapore or the different pathways and nature reserves.
 But here is where Forest School Singapore (FSS) is different.